Innovate faster and cut risk with PHP experts from Zend Services.

 As noted in our blog covering the new features and improvements in PHP 8.0, there are a number of syntactical improvements that simplify boilerplate, with some very handy expansions to the type systems.
-The PHP JIT compiler, although a banner feature for the release, probably won't be the reason why teams migrate to 8.0 or 8.x versions (at least until there are mature libraries and applications that take advantage of it).
+The PHP JIT compiler, although a banner feature for the release, probably won't be the reason why teams migrate from PHP 7.4 to 8 or 8.x versions (at least until there are mature libraries and applications that take advantage of it).

 As noted above, major version changes bring about a number of backward incompatibilities, meaning that teams will need to spend time reviewing their code.
 Luckily, there are a few tools that can give you a head start when performing your thorough testing, like the PHP Compatibility Coding Standard for PHP CodeSniffer.

 Read our breakdown of the new features in PHP 8.0 >>